Black Creek, Wisconsin: Education

 The village has one public school, Black Creek Elementary & Middle School, which has been a part of the Seymour Community School District since 1963.
 The village school serves grades pre-K through 8th.

 Black Creek's original schoolhouse was constructed in 1874 and condemned in 1900.
 A replacement two-story school, built along present-day State Street (WIS 54), was used until 1954.
 Because of lack of space, the school system also rented the former community auditorium, along Maple Street, for various school functions from 1937 to 1957.

 Today's village school was constructed in 1954.
 After a major building expansion in 1957, the one-room schoolhouses in the surrounding vicinity closed, and the students transferred to the grade school, doubling the enrollment.
 Kindergarten, art, music, and physical education programs were also added that year.
 Since then, the school has expanded in 1969, 1987, and 2008.

 Seymour Community High School serves as the village and surrounding area high school.

 The Black Creek Village Public Library is a member of the Outagamie Waupaca Library System (OWLS).

-Early childhood education services are also provided by Grow With Us Child Center at Immanuel Lutheran Church.